Poll shows Gov. John Bel Edwards remains front-runner, followed by U.S. Rep. Ralph Abraham

 Propelling Edwards was his 54% positive rating versus a 42% not positive rating, the poll found.

 Edwards will win the Oct.
-12 primary outright if he can win more than 50% of the vote.
+12 primary outright if he receives more than 50% of the vote.

 Abraham and Rispone are trying to keep Edwards below 50% and are competing to finish second to make the Nov.
 16 runoff against the incumbent governor that would be held if he doesn’t win the primary outright.